-Before you go any further, to help you decipher the differences in the programs we offer, think of your puppy as a living being that needs time, patience, and guidance in their learning from 8 weeks of age to 3 years of age.
+Before you go any further, to help you decipher the differences in the puppy training programs we offer, think of your puppy as a living being that needs time, patience, and guidance in their learning from 8 weeks of age to 3 years of age.

 Puppies are born with their eyes and ears sealed upon birth, opening somewhere between 2.5 to 3 weeks of age.
 Around 4 weeks of age, puppies will begin to prop themselves up onto their four feet, developing balance and strength in their core.
 This developmental milestone is in preparation for their ability to move around and eliminate on their own.

 During the first 7 weeks of life, puppies are acquiring all their senses and learning to manipulate their whole body to become mobile.